 Method #11 Delete no-store

-Confirm Form Resubmission error is possible to solve using this method if you’re using a form with this in Header.
+You can solve Confirm Form Resubmission error using this method if you use a form with this in the Header.

 header(‘Cache-Control: no-store, no-cache, must-revalidate, max-age=0’);